mackenziekbrooks/dci102-f21-humanitiesdata/docs/your-computer.md

 1. Download the zip file of [this data set](https://github.com/wludh/dataset-RingtumPhi) by clicking the green Code button, then Download ZIP, and save it to your Desktop.
 2. Unzip the file by double clicking or using an Extract All option.
 A zip file is a compression method for bundling up a lot of folders into one so it's easy to share.
 3. While that's unzipping, take some time to explore the [Ring-tum Phi in the Digital Archive](https://dspace.wlu.edu/handle/11021/34762).
 Don't just look at the content, but think about the experience of browsing this digitized newspaper.
+Let's use this [scavenger hunt](https://wlu.app.box.com/notes/863621413858) to help us explore.
 3. Open the command line shell, and navigate to the folder you just downloaded.
-4. Use `pwd` `cd` and `ls` to navigate through the RTP-1980s folder.
+4. Use `pwd` `cd` and `ls` to navigate through the folders.
 5. Can you mirror these action using your mouse and the Finder/Windows Explorer window?
 What are the differences?
 6. In a Word document, answer the following questions:
 	* What is the basic file structure of the data set as you have received it?
-What about the file names? * What are the patterns?
+What about the file names?
+How can you use the file names to make sense of this data?
+    * What are the patterns?
 Where (or when) do the patterns change?
     * What is the granularity (of the text files?
 Does each file contain one page?
 Issue?
 Reel?
 Volume?
 Year?
     * Use cat to read a file.
 Find the manual for cat.
 What else can you do with this command?
-    * What happens when you type `ls *.2.txt`?
+    * What happens when you type `ls *.txt`?
-    * Can you figure out how to list all the file names in RTP-1980s and send them to a text file?
+    * Can you figure out how to list all the file names in a single folder and send them to a new text file?
+You will have to do some Googling to figure this out, but you should have already learned the commands in the tutorials.
     * Last step: type history and paste your command history into the document.